jim-schwoebel/download_audioset/README.md

 If you're looking for some models built from these folders, check out the [audioset-models](https://github.com/jim-schwoebel/audioset_models) repository.

 Note that if you are in China, these scripts may not work due to the Great Firewall and blocking YouTube as a website.
+If you are in China, I recommend using [proxychains](https://linuxhint.com/proxychains-tutorial/) and [shadowsocks servers](https://en.wikipedia.org/wiki/Shadowsocks).

 ## Downloading audio files